iiJozza/battle-ships/README.md

 - Player vs Player: Have the option to play against a human opponent.
 - Scoreboard: Keep a tally of who has won.
 - Make the game more visually appealing.
+    - Colours on the different symbols on the grid. x -> red, M -> blue and 0 -> brown
+    - The sorounding grid should be more colourful
+    - The text should be more colourful
+    - There shouldn't be as many differing colours and should be kept to a red, blue and white theme
 - Find a way to indent text without repeating code.
 - Add exit command in the "Enter the number of ships:" and "Enter the grid size (1-9):" section of the game